- Who qualifies as a debt collector under Maine law?

 Several requirements exist for correspondence between licensed debt collectors and Maine consumers:

-Maine law requires licensed debt collectors to maintain a trust account, used strictly for, and containing all monies collected from, Maine consumers.
+Maine law requires licensed debt collectors to maintain a trust account used strictly for, and containing all monies collected from, payments received by the collectors in payment of debts owed to Maine creditors.

-State law also requires that the gross amount of debts collected from Maine consumers be deposited into the trust account no more than one day after receipt of payment from the consumer.
+State law also requires that the gross amount of debts collected on behalf of Maine creditors be deposited into the trust account no more than one day after receipt of payment from the consumer.
 All licensed debt collectors must withdraw their commissions from the account on a single day of each month.
 Each individual company may determine their commission withdrawal date, and then report that date to the Bureau of Consumer Credit Protection.

-If collections from Maine consumers will amount to less than 25% of the company's total collections, the company may submit a written request to have the separate trust account requirement waived.
-The request must include the anticipated percentage of Maine collections and an indication of the company's willingness to reimburse the Bureau of Consumer Credit Protection for all examination costs associated with tracking Maine payments through the company's general collection account.
+If collections on behalf of Maine creditors will amount to less than 25% of the company's total collections, the company may submit a written request to have the separate trust account requirement waived.
+The request must include the anticipated percentage of total collections that will be made on behalf of Maine creditors, and an indication of the company's willingness to reimburse the Bureau of Consumer Credit Protection for all examination costs associated with tracking Maine payments through the company's general trust account.

 Do I need to notify the Bureau of Consumer Credit Protection if I begin undertaking new forms of debt collection activity (e.g. my company currently writes letters, but would like to begin direct collection activity)?